- To fix Start menu problems on Windows 11, run the PowerShell command:

 Get-Process -Name "StartMenuExperienceHost"

-After you complete the steps, the service should restart, and the Start menu should start working again.
+After completing the steps, the service should restart, and the Start menu should function properly again.